oblakeerickson/longest_streak_prototype/README.md

 Longest Streak
 ==============

+**NOTE:** This project has been moved to: https://github.com/oblakeerickson/longest_streak

 Longest Streak uses the GitHub API to figure out who has the longest streak on GitHub.

 ### Implementation